A. J. Cronin was born on 19 July 1896 and died on 6 January 1981.

 - Nothing is more limiting than a closed circle of acquaintanceship where every avenue of conversation has been explored and social exchanges are fixed in a known routine.

 A.J.
 Cronin was a Scottish novelist and physician.
-His best-known novels are The Citadel and The Stars Look Down, which were adapted for film.
+His best-known novels are the National Book Award Winner, The Citadel, and The Stars Look Down, which were adapted for film.
 He also wrote The Keys of the Kingdom.
-His novella Country Doctor was adapted for BBC radio and TV as Dr. Finlay’s Casebook.
+His novella, Country Doctor was adapted for BBC radio and TV as Dr. Finlay’s Casebook.
+Cronin’s strengths were his narrative skill and his powers of acute observation and graphic description.
+Cronin liked to average 5,000 words a day, meticulously planning the details of his plots in advance.